idthic/runjam/README.md

 This is the binary format.
 This contains the sequence of event frames.
 Each event frame starts with an eight-byte header followed by a sequence of particle entries.
-The structure is summarized in the following pseudo code.
+The structure is summarized in the following pseudo-code.

 ```c
 struct PARTICLE {